VIAME/VIAME/cmake/network_install/README.rst

 The supplemental installers are generated via the Python script called ``generate_viame_installers.py``.
 Prior to running the Python script:

 * Ensure that the list which describes the data objects, called ``data_name_dict``, is up to date.
 * Ensure that the Girder connection information is correct.
 This includes:

   * Username
   * Password
-  * API url
+  * API root url
   * Girder parent object Id

 Execute the ``generate_viame_installers.py`` file.
 This long running process will create a set of temporary directories and execute a small CMake process to generate the installer for each piece of data.
 It will then upload the MSI file to the Girder instance and copy it to the directory where the ``generate_viame_installers.py`` file exists.
+This file uses the multiprocessing library to spawn multiple processes to generate installers in parallel.
+The default number of processes is 4.

+The ``generate_viame_installers.py`` has two optional arguments.

+``--remake_all`` will create a new installer, whether the target file exists in the remote folder or not.

+``-j`` will allow the user to set a different number of processes to be used.

 This script also creates the file needed for the ``Chain`` capbility of the WiX Toolset based upon the amount of data set.